MicrosoftLearning/AZ500-AzureSecurityTechnologies/index.md

 # Content Directory

-Required labs files can be [DOWNLOADED HERE](https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies/archive/master.zip)
+Required labs files can be [downloaded here](https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies/archive/master.zip)

 Hyperlinks to each of the lab exercises and demos are listed below.